Superfund

 What is the history of Superfund?

 • CERCLA came into existence after a State of Emergency was declared at Love Canal, New York in 1978.
 The act includes a retroactive liability provision that allows the EPA to hold past parties that created dangerous waste sites accountable for clean-up.
-Around 70 percent of Superfund cleanups have been paid by responsible parties.
+Around 70% of Superfund cleanups have been paid by responsible parties.

 What is the Polluters Pay fee and why isn’t it being collected?